Why-Why/ACM-ICPC-Code/README.md

-# AlgorithmCode
+# ACM-ICPC Code
-My Code about Algorithmic questions in POJ,HDU etc.
+My Code about Algorithmic questions in POJ,HDU etc about ACM-ICPC.

 Just for myself to save my code ^_^